neeleshapatil/AWS-Data-Analytics/README.md

 - Fully Managed: Everything, from maintenance to hardware upgrades, is managed by AWS.
 - Enterprise Class: world-class infrastructure.
 - Distributed: Now that your application and database exist on separate machines, your application becomes highly fault-tolerant.
-- Since everything is managed by AWS, you don’t need a Database Maintenance team in your organization.you don’t need a Database Maintenance team in your organization.
+- Since everything is managed by AWS, you don’t need a Database Maintenance team in your organization.

 Summarizing, AWS Database Services are highly scalable, fully managed services provided by AWS for the Internet-scale applications on a pay-as-you-go model.
 They offer various databases like relational databases, non-relational databases, etc